 However, Twitter stated in its earnings release that advertising demand has started rebounding from pandemic lows.

 “We saw a gradual, moderate recovery relative to March levels throughout most of Q2,” according to Twitter’s earnings release.

 Also, Twitter has completed a technical upgrade around ad serving.
 The company hopes that the upgrade will boost its ad sales.

 Currently, Twitter and Snap’s earnings reports offer a clue into what is going on in the social media market.
 Investors will be digesting the reports as they wait for Facebook’s earnings scorecard next week.

 Strongest daily user growth since reporting started

 Twitter’s earnings report shows that it added 20 million daily active users in the second quarter.
 The company’s daily user number increased to 186 million, which is above consensus estimate at 172.8 million.
-The addition of 20 million new users represents 34% YoY growth.
+The addition of 20 million new users represents 34 percent YoY growth.
 The amount is a record audience growth since Twitter started reporting its daily user metric.